 What is a working carer?

-To be able to understand the hardships faced by working carers and thus provide support concerning these challenges, it is first necessary to define what is meant by a ‘working carer’.
+To be able to understand the hardships faced by working carers and thus provide support concerning these challenges, it's useful to define what we mean by a ‘working carer’.

 A working carer is an individual who is in employment but who finds their working life affected by the unpaid care they provide to a friend, family member or loved one.
 The person they provide care for may be older, disabled, seriously ill or unable to care for themselves for some other reason.